|A little time at home examing your outfits can save any embarrassment later.|

 Something else that I find very helpful is always keeping a small sewing kit and safety pins in your handbag or desk drawer at work.
 After all, zippers break, buttons pop off or you can move and get a small rip that you want to manage.

-These are just some outfit hazards to look out for at home that could save you trouble later at work.
+These are just some outfit hazards to look out for at home to prevent wardrobe mistakes that could save you trouble later at work.